devzeeh/Stripe_Techno/README.md

 ## License

-This project is for school and educational use only.
+This project is for my **School Project** and educational use only.